-Figure 4 presents a violin plot for the results in table 5, showing the average CoG measurements for all speakers together, for post-FLEECE fricatives (labelled 'fleece') and post-KIT fricatives (labelled 'kit').
-Although there is some difference in terms of the behaviour of individuals, there is clearly a massive non-overlapping difference between the CoG averages for the two types of fricative.
+Figure 4 presents a violin plot for the results given in table 5, showing the average CoG measurements for all speakers together, for post-FLEECE fricatives (labelled 'fleece') and post-KIT fricatives (labelled 'kit').
+Although there is some difference in terms of the behaviour of individuals (which we analyse and explain below), there is still clearly a massive non-overlapping difference between the CoG averages for the two types of fricative.